Arturo Arias (engineer): Career

 He graduated as a civil engineer from the Faculty of Physical and Mathematical Sciences of the University of Chile in 1948, after publishing his memory of the title called "Oscilations of a high pond".
 For years he worked as a professor and researcher, starting in 1946 as an assistant in vector calculus and rational mechanics courses.

 In 1952 he proposed theoretical bases to apply the general theory of vibrations in the anti-seismic structural engineering, for structures with various degrees of freedom.

 In 1954 Arias became the director of Chile's first nuclear physics laboratory, built around a Cockroft-Walton multiplier, an accelerator for ionized particles.

 In 1959, he was one of the founders of the Institute of Mathematics and Physics, which was the progenitor of the current Physics Department of the Faculty of Physical and Mathematical Sciences.
 There he was an academic for more than 50 years.
-In addition, he was director of the Institute for Research and Testing of Materials (IDIEM) between 1958 and 1965, a period in which he developed metal laboratories and industrial radiography.
+In addition, he was a director of the Institute for Research and Testing of Materials (IDIEM) between 1958 and 1965, a period in which he developed metal laboratories and industrial radiography.
 He promoted the magazine created by IDIEM through which various scientific publications were made that earned him recognition by Unesco.

 He was recognized in the field of seismology for conceiving Instrumental Seismic Intensity, also called Arias Intensity (IA), first released in 1970 by the Massachusetts Institute of Technology Press.
 Its main contribution is considered "the most reliable instrumental measure used to date" and "used as a reference parameter" for anti-seismic engineering.
 This parameter was the result of improving an earlier intensity proposed in 1952 by George Housner, by applying Parseval's theorem to it.
 The mathematical formula for Arias Intensity is: